Donaim/proviral-pres1/slides.md

 It is quite detailed.

+In particular, I imagine most people would be interested in the workflow page of the docs.

+It describes the individual algorithms.

 4. **Output Files**:

 For every sample, CFEIntact generates detailed reports in CSV format — capturing defects, regions, and other relevant data.